Skip to main content

 Use the s3 cp (“CoPy”) command to upload a specified local file to your Object Storage bucket with a specified prefix:

-Use the s3 ls (“LiSt”) command with a <bucket_name> and a [<prefix_for_object_keys>] to see all the available buckets on your Object Storage cluster:
+Use the s3 ls (“LiSt”) command with a <bucket_name> and a [<prefix_for_object_keys>] to see all your available objects:

 The command contains the following parameters: